isaac-sim/IsaacLab/README.md

 Orbit framework is released under [BSD-3 License](LICENSE).
 The license files of its dependencies and assets are present in the [`docs/licenses`](docs/licenses) directory.

-## Citation
+## Citing

-Please cite [this paper](https://arxiv.org/abs/2301.04195) if you use this framework in your work:
+If you use this framework in your work, please cite [this paper](https://arxiv.org/abs/2301.04195):

 ```text
 @article{mittal2023orbit,